International Debt Collection Agency: What Creditors Should Expect

 Can a foreign debt be collected in the US?

 Yes.
 A foreign creditor with a US debtor places the claim with a US collection agency or directly with US counsel.
 If a foreign judgment already exists, it can be recognized under the Uniform Foreign-Country Money Judgments Recognition Act as enacted in the relevant US state.
-Without a judgment, the creditor pursues recovery under US state law from the outset.

 What is the typical timeline for international debt recovery?